FaizAther/dcc888-papers/paper1/linear_phi_place.0.md

 * Enumerative
   * (Section 6, Paragraph 3):
-    * *(Enumeration of comparision of implementation in bit-vecotr and linked list.)*
+    * *(Enumeration of comparison of implementation in bit-vector and linked list.)*

 ## The related works (X)

 ### What is the purpose of the related works section in this paper?
 (PHI)

-Points out that present techiniuqes present a quadratic time issue, identifies similar work in this endivure but highlights that while other papers provide same results but they do not compute for example dominance frontiers (or are more dense that slow down dataflow) that can be used in other phases of dataflow analysis.
-Identifies the similariteis with Cytron et al. paper and clearly identifies the difference they have made.
+Points out that present techniques present a quadratic time issue, identifies similar work in this endeavor but highlights that while other papers provide same results but they do not compute for example dominance frontiers (or are more dense that slow down dataflow) that can be used in other phases of dataflow analysis.
+Identifies the similarities with Cytron et al. paper and clearly identifies the difference they have made.
 Notify potential other work that can benefit from this speedup and calculating intermediate representations this paper uses.

 ### What are the earliest papers about this problem?
 (PHI)